AJChapman/acthpa-website/site/info/sites.md

 ## Site Guides

-Also check out [the Info page](../) for more detailed information on flying in the Canberra region.
+Also check out [the Info page](../) for general information on flying in the Canberra region.

 - [Spring Hill]
 - [Lake George]